-Vanessa is Project and Finance Officer with ISSAT.
+Vanessa Stitzel is Senior Financial Control Officer with ISSAT.
 She is responsible for the management of ISSAT's finances, for managing ISSAT’s finance and logistics team, and for the development and implementation of operational and financial procedures.
 Her role involves financial planning, accounts and budgets management and oversight, liaising with Governing Board Members on bilateral and multilateral funding agreements, and the development of procedures to ensure the transparency, sustainability, effectiveness and cost-efficiency of ISSAT’s activities.
 Vanessa also contributes regularly to the development of ISSAT's SSR training and advocacy material, notably in Spanish and French.

 Vanessa holds a Master's degree in International Relations from the Graduate Institute of International Studies in Geneva.
 Prior to joining ISSAT, Vanessa worked for the Operations 1 Division at DCAF.
 She also worked as a Programme Assistant for the United Nations Environment Programme (UNEP) and the United Nations Institute for Training and Research (UNITAR).
 Before this, she held a sales and marketing position in a multinational company.
 Vanessa is fluent in French, English, Spanish and Italian.